vacp2p/roadmap/content/rfc/codex/2024q4-marketplace-and-client.md

   - rfc
   - codex
 draft: false
-description: Write raw RFCs based on the documentation for Codex Marketplace and Codex Client through discussion and support.
+description: Provide the service of writing raw RFCs based on the documentation for Codex Marketplace and Codex Client through discussion and support.
 ---

-`ift:rfc:codex:marketplace-and-client-2024q4`
+`2024q4-ift:rfc:codex:marketplace-and-client`

 Provide the service of writing raw RFCs based on the documentation for Codex Marketplace and Codex Client